KonSola5/jstris-extras/README.md

 - New configuration UI that allows you to find your desired customization settings more quickly!

 In progress:
+- New sound events:
-- New sound events (like T-spin being detected after a rotation, garbage being received, garbage being added to field)<br>
+  - ✔ T-spin being detected after a rotation,
-Currently implemented the T-spin being detected after a rotation.
+  - ✔ garbage being received,
+  - garbage being added to field

 TODO:
 - Stats on sides of the board instead of the bottom,